lawko698/lawko698.github.io/_posts/2018-08-16-content-based-recommendation-system.markdown

 externalLink: false
 ---

-I always wanted to try and build a recommendation system from scratch.
-Luckily, Kaggle released a new dataset from [Donors Choose](https://www.donorschoose.org/) where the aim is to build targeted email campaigns recommending specific classroom requests to prior donors.
+I always wanted to try and build a recommendation system from scratch that differed from the movielens dataset.
+Luckily, Kaggle released a new dataset from [Donors Choose](https://www.donorschoose.org/) where the aim is to build a targeted email campaign system recommending specific classroom requests to prior donors.
 [Part 1](http://lawko698.github.io/docs/EDA%20and%20Data%20Cleaning.html) contains the EDA and slight data cleaning of the datasets, while [Part 2](http://lawko698.github.io/docs/Recommendation%20System.html) contains the recommendation system.

 ---